goldfirere/singletons/README.md

 This is the README file for the singletons library.
 This file contains all the documentation for the definitions and functions in the library.

-The singletons library was written by Richard Eisenberg, eir@cis.upenn.edu, and with significant contributions by Jan Stolarek, jan.stolarek@p.lodz.pl.
+The singletons library was written by Richard Eisenberg, <rae@cs.brynmawr.edu>, and with significant contributions by Jan Stolarek, <jan.stolarek@p.lodz.pl>.
 There are two papers that describe the library.
 Original one, _Dependently typed programming with singletons_, is available [here](http://www.cis.upenn.edu/~eir/papers/2012/singletons/paper.pdf) and will